alexandrezlima/documentations/docs/lockon.md

         --8<-- "docs/codes/lock-on/target-reticle-variables-table.txt"

 ## Integration with external projects
 LTS is very flexible.
 It can be used in many types of projects.
 One of the most popular project, the Advanced Locomotion System, is fully compatible with LTS.
-You can check how to integrate both in this video (coming very soon).
+You can check how to integrate both in [this video](https://www.youtube.com/playlist?list=PLHdESzTufIOS8v6lpmFAojAq0arxGNomT).

 ## Previous versions
 * [Version 3.0 documentation | :material-unreal: 4.24-4.25](https://sites.google.com/view/lockontargetingsystem)